pesader/toolenv/README.md

 - Set debugging environment variables in software development toolbxes
 - Change your `$HOME` directory within a toolbx

+## Attribution

+The logo of toolenv is inspired by the logo of toolbx, designed by [jimmac](https://github.com/jimmac) (Jakub Steiner).
+It's a cog the wrench!

+![](assets/toolenv-toolbx.png)

 ## License

 This work is licensed under the terms of the AGPLv3.

-![](assets/toolenv-toolbx.png)